 - A urine test for porphobilinogen (PBG), a porphyrin precursor, is the primary test.

-- If the result of the PBG test is abnormal, urine porphyrin testing, which measures uroporphyrin and coproporphyrin, may be ordered to provide additional information on the type of neurologic porphyria that is present.
+- If the result of the PBG test is abnormal, urine porphyrin testing, which measures uroporphyrin, coproporphyrin, and other intermediate porphyrins may be ordered to provide additional information on the type of neurologic porphyria that is present.

 - A test to detect porphyrins in stool may be used to help distinguish between VP and HCP.